with Agata M. Toborek, MD, Lexington Clinic Pediatrician

 My child doesn’t feel well today.
 When are they too sick to go to school?

-Sometimes it is tough to decide whether your child needs to stay home and rest or when they should press on and go to school.
+School season is here and that means cold and flu season is just around the corner.
+Sometimes it is tough to decide whether your child needs to stay home and rest or when they should press-on and go to school.
 You don’t want your child to be uncomfortable or risk spreading sickness to classmates, but it’s not always easy to tell.
-While not an exhaustive list, there are a few symptoms that signal to you that your child should not attend school:

 • A fever (temperature of 100.4 or higher Fahrenheit)